Théo Papamalamis: Junior career

+Papamalamis had good results on the ITF junior circuit, maintaining a 122–61 singles win-loss record.
+He reached an ITF junior combined ranking of world No. 11 on 15 July 2024.

 Professional career

 2024: ATP Tour debut

-In May, Papamalamis made his Grand Slam qualifying debut at the French Open, losing to Grégoire Barrère in the first round.
+In May, Papamalamis made his major qualifying debut at the 2024 French Open, losing to countryman Grégoire Barrère in the first round.

-In November, Papamalamis made his main draw debut on the ATP Tour as a lucky loser at the 2024 Moselle Open, losing to Quentin Halys in the first round.
+In November, he made his main draw debut on the ATP Tour as a lucky loser at the 2024 Moselle Open, losing to qualifier Quentin Halys in the first round.